Inflation in Saudi Arabia

 Saudi Arabia - Inflation

-In April, consumer prices fell 1.9% in annual terms, down from the 2.1% drop in March.
-Meanwhile, the annual average variation in consumer prices declined from March’s 1.2% increase to a 0.8% rise in April.
+In October, consumer prices fell 0.3% in annual terms, above the 0.7% drop in September and the softest decline so far this year.
+Meanwhile, the annual average variation in consumer prices declined from September’s minus 0.6% to minus 0.8% in August.

-FocusEconomics Consensus Forecast participants expect inflation to average 1.5% in 2019, which is unchanged from last month’s projection.
-The panel sees inflation averaging 2.0% in 2020.
+FocusEconomics Consensus Forecast participants expect inflation to be 1.6% in 2020, which is unchanged from last month’s projection.
+The panel sees inflation averaging 2.1% in 2021.

 Saudi Arabia - Inflation Data